 Cooling down after building bike ramps, slipping across the slip-n-slide, digging in the dirt, and spending mornings at summer camp can be helped along with a sweet treat of a popsicle.
 We generally don’t snack, but I make an exception for active kids in the summertime.
 These are small, and don’t interfere with our meals when enjoyed mid afternoon.

 In the freezer section of the grocery store you can now find more natural alternatives made with whole fruit, fruit juice, and minimal or no added sugar.
 You still want to watch labels carefully- some of the natural looking packaging still contains loads of sugar or corn syrup.
-Or you can make your own, as we do.
+Or you can make your own, in less time than it takes to run to the store!

 Popsicles are so easy to make, I like to do a few batches at once on an empty summer afternoon, or I just puree fruit that is about to go bad with a little fruit juice concentrate and pour that into popsicle molds between other jobs in the kitchen.